 Whether you download the eBook or not I thought I would share with you my safety equipment list.
-In the UK there are no legal requirements to carry specific equipment and although there are many sites that provide you with lists it is always difficult to know where to draw the line.
+In the UK there are no legal requirements to carry specific safety equipment (for boats under 13.7 metres in length) and although there are many sites that provide you with lists it is always difficult to know where to draw the line.
 If money and space was no problem you would have everything possible on board.
 However, in reality, choices have to be made.
 For my safety list I have categorized everything with the intention that you should at least pick one or more items from each category.
 If you are not in the UK do please check the regulations within your country.
 My list is aimed at sail-boats, but whatever your craft I hope it will help you to compile your own list based on the categories below:-

 Keeping out of, or recovering from, the water

 - Lifejacket with combined harness for each person on board, with crotch strap(s), a whistle, a light, yacht name, and retro-reflective material.
 Also, a safety line, as short as is practical but not more than 2m long, with a double-action snap hook at each end.

 - Lifebuoys for instant use with the yacht’s name on them and fitted with retro-reflective material.
 One equipped with a whistle, a drogue, a self-igniting light and a pole and flag (a danbuoy).
 A second lifebuoy or a life-sling that can be trailed from a buoyant line at least 30m long.

 - A buoyant throwing line or throw-bag, 15 to 25m long, readily accessible in cockpit.

 - A boarding ladder or other boarding device, either fixed at the stern or capable of being deployed by a person in the water.

 - Jackstays along port and starboard sides but as close to the centreline as possible and suitable points in the cockpit for clipping safety lines to.